MongoDB Atlas Clusters

 Backups

-- Backups are copies of your data that encapsulate the state of your cluster at a given time.
-Backups provide a safety measure in the event of a data loss.
+Backups are copies of your data that provide a safety measure in the event of data loss.
+The default snapshot time is every day at 18:00 UTC.
+This feature is only available for M10+ clusters.

 There are different types of snapshots with different retention periods and frequencies: